harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 method does not work for you, you can use one of the alternative methods described in the page
 [Sending batch of personalized emails](Sending_batch_of_personalized_emails.md).

-#### Create contest

-Then create a different contest for each course part.
-We take as coursename 'mycourse', but you can use any coursename here.

-    click on 'DOMjudge' in top right corner, to get 'DOMjudge Jury interface' click on 'Contests'
-    click on 'Add new contest' button
-       in 'External ID', 'Shortname' and 'Name' boxes enter 'mycourse-part-1' select value in "Activate time" and
-       paste it into "Start time" and "End time" fields.
-       In the "End time" field increase the date by 1 year.
-       "Record balloons" set to "No"
-       "Medals enabled" set to "No"
-       "Enable public scoreboard" set to "No"
-       "Open contest to all teams" set to "No" select in "Team categories" the value 'part1-teams-config'

 ### 2. Creating, testing and importing a problem